A Framework for Handling and Exploiting Symmetry in Benders Decomposition: Applications

 where~$C \subseteq N$, $i \in M$, and~$T_i(C)$ denotes the minimum makespan for processing all jobs in~$C$ on machine~$i$.
 The coefficients~$\theta_{ij}\define p_{ij} + \max\brackets{s_{ikj} : k\in C}$ represent an upper bound on the time saved when not assigning job~$j$ to that machine.
-Next to~\eqref{eq:scheduling-BD}, they strengthen the model by introducing auxiliary continuous variables.
-Since the details are not relevant for the following discussion, we refer to Appendix~\ref{app:MS} for details.
+Next to~\eqref{eq:scheduling-BD}, they strengthen the model by introducing auxiliary continuous variables to the master problem.
+Since the details are not relevant for the following discussion, we refer to~\cite{tran2016decomposition} for details.

-Given a solution~$\hat{z} \in \B{M \times N}$, the subproblem is to determine, for all~${i \in M}$, the value~$T_i(N_i)$, where~$N_i = \{j \in N : \hat{z}_{ij} = 1\}$.
-Note that for any subset of jobs~$C$, the minimum makespan is given by~$T_i(C) = \sum_{j\in C} p_{ij} + S_i(C)$, where~$S_i(C)$ is the minimum total setup time of jobs in~$C$ on machine~$i$.
+Given a solution~$\fixed{x} \in \B{M \times N}$, the subproblem is to determine, for all~${i \in M}$, the value~$T_i(N_i)$, where~$N_i = \{j \in N : \fixed{x}_{ij} = 1\}$.
+Note that for any subset of jobs~$C$, $T_i(C) = \sum_{j\in C} p_{ij} + S_i(C)$, where~$S_i(C)$ is the minimum total setup time of jobs in~$C$ on machine~$i$.
 Since the setup times depend on the ordering, finding~$S_i(C)$ can be reduced to solving a traveling salesperson problem (TSP), see~\cite{tran2016decomposition}.
 Note that the classical subtour elimination formulation of the TSP has exponentially many constraints.
 To detect symmetries, standard approaches list all these constraints explicitly, which is impractical.
-Theorem\ref{thm:merge-SDGs}, however, allows to define a compact SDG for the subproblem, see Fig.~\ref{fig:TSP-SDG} for an illustration.
+Theorem~\ref{thm:merge-SDGs}, however, allows to define a compact SDG for the subproblem, see Fig.~\ref{fig:TSP-SDG} for an illustration.

 \paragraph{Cut Pool and Extended Formulation} Since solving the TSP subproblem can be costly, the symmetric cut pool can potentially save a lot of time.
-When scanning the cut pool, we need to decide if the set of jobs~$C$ used in a previously derived cut~$(C,i)$ is symmetric to the current assignment~$N_i = \{j \in N : \hat{z}_{ij} = 1\}$, $i \in M$.
+When scanning the cut pool, we need to decide if the set of jobs~$C$ used in a previously derived cut~$(C,i)$ is symmetric to the current assignment~$N_i = \{j \in N : \fixed{x}_{ij} = 1\}$, $i \in M$.
 To this end, we define for each machine~$i \in M$ an equivalence relation~$\sim_i$ defining the groups of identical jobs.
 We say that two jobs~$j_1, j_2 \in N$ satisfy

 This relation induces job groups~$G\in\mathcal{G}_i$ that depend on machine~$i \in M$, and again, we can define a representative vector~$R(N_i) \in \Z_+^{\mathcal{G}_i}$, $R_G(N_i) = |N_i \cap G|$, to decide whether a symmetric violated cut exists in the pool.
 Moreover, by introducing~$\zeta$-variables, all cuts symmetric to~\eqref{eq:scheduling-BD}, can be represented by